hexojs/site/source/docs/internationalization.md

 /zh-tw/index.html => zh-tw
 ```

 The string will only be served as a language when the language file exists.
-So `archives` in `/archives/index.html` (example 2) is not served as a language.
+So `archives` in `/archives/index.html` (example 2) will not get served as a language.